prithviraj2105/CNN_Skin_Cancer_Classification/README.md

 # CNN Assignment
-> CNN model to classify types of skin cancer based on skin images.
+> Build CNN model to classify types of skin cancer based on skin images.

 ## Table of Contents